sinonjs/sinon/docs/_releases/latest/sandbox.md

 #### Default sandbox

 Since `sinon@5.0.0`, the `sinon` object is a default sandbox.
-Unless you have a very advanced setup or need a special configuration, you probably want to just use that one.
+Unless you have a very advanced setup or need a special configuration, you probably want to only use that one.

 ```javascript
 const myObject = {